-The sampling and analysis approach name contains of one or two concepts (Simple Random Sample or Ratio).
-Where a single phrase is used for the name the sampling design employs a single sampling technique to develop the result.
+The sampling and analysis approach name contains two concepts (Simple Random Sample or Ratio).
+Where a single term is used for the name (section 4.7.1), the sampling design employs a single sampling technique to develop the result.
 These designs are typically used on single blocks or small populations of less than 20 blocks.
-Where two phrases have been used the sampling design employs two sampling techniques to develop the result.
-The first term defines how the volume is estimated within sampled blocks and the second term defines how the volume is estimated among the blocks in the population (blocks sampled and blocks not sampled).
+Where two terms have been used (section 4.7.2), the sampling design employs two sampling techniques to develop the result.
+The first term defines how the volume is estimated within the plots in sampled blocks and the second term defines how the volume is estimated among the blocks in the population (blocks sampled and blocks not sampled).